e-choness/aegis/README.md

 # Aegis AI Gateway

+The Aegis platform is the centralized control plane for all enterprise AI interactions.
+It transforms fragmented, ad-hoc LLM integrations into a governed, secure, and cost-optimized service layer.
+We are not just an API wrapper; we are the AI Governance Gateway that ensures every token spent adheres to regulatory, security, and financial policies.

 Enterprise AI governance gateway for Canadian fintech.
 Routes LLM requests through a four-tier provider fallback chain while enforcing PIPEDA data residency, per-team budget caps, PII masking, and a full audit trail.

 **112 gateway tests · 14 Python SDK tests · 100% Docker — no host installs required**